Mottie/Keyboard/README.markdown

 ###Change Log

 Only the latest changes will be shown below, see the wiki log to view older versions.

+####Version 1.8.13
+* Updates for changes brought up in [issue #20](https://github.com/Mottie/Keyboard/issues/20):
+  * Fixed the ability to switch to the base meta keyset if the meta set doesn't have a shift or alt key.
+Previously, it would just ignore the keyset change.
+  * When the `stickyShift` is `false`, switching to any meta key set will now release the shift key.
+  * Thanks for the suggestions Pascal-bach!

 ####Version 1.8.12
 * Updated the caret script